 2. Grassy Lawn Weeds

-Grasses such as crabgrass, foxtail and orchard grass, that create an uneven look to lawns and take resources from the desirable grass.
+Grasses such as crabgrass, foxtail and orchard grass, create an uneven look to lawns and take resources from the desirable grass.

 3. Grass-Like Weeds